lsst-ts/vanward/doc/index.rst

 The first argument is a comma-separated list of Jira ticket keys for which we want to find commit SHAs.
 The second argument is the path to the local clone of the ``ts_xml``.
 The third argument is the tag on the ``ts_xml`` repository that represents the previous XML release.
-The script outputs the commit SHAs associated with the Jira tickets that should be kept in the bucket ticket.
+The script outputs the commit SHAs associated with the specified Jira tickets.

 Use the ``--help`` flag on the scripts for more information.